Image/video solicitation and rights terms of use

 You give ABC, on behalf of WABC, permission to distribute the image/video to its licensees, including, but not limited to, owned stations, affiliates, partners, licensees and assigns, for their use on all platforms, in all media (now known or hereafter developed), including, without limitation, broadcast, online, streaming and social media, for any purpose, including, but not limited to, promotional uses, worldwide in perpetuity.

-You understand that you will receive no payment or royalty for any use under this agreement; that WABC is under no obligation to use, edit or distribute the material; and that you have no right to inspect or approve any use of the material.
+You understand that you will receive a single payment for any use under this agreement; that WABC is under no obligation to use, edit or distribute the material; and that you have no right to inspect or approve any use of the material.

 Image/video solicitation and rights terms of use